greghendershott/frog/README.md

 In contrast to most templating systems, you have a full programming language available -- Racket -- should you need it.
-However most of what you need to do will probably very simple, such as the occasional `if` or `when` test, or perhaps defining a helper function to minimize repetition.
+However most of what you need to do will probably be very simple, such as the occasional `if` or `when` test, or perhaps defining a helper function to minimize repetition.

 > **NOTE**: If you need to require another module in your template,
 > you must use `local-require`.
 Plain `require` won't work because the